Getting Treatment for Hepatitis C in Addiction Recovery

 Millions of Americans have hepatitis C, putting their lives and long-term health at risk.
 Here are the answers to many of your questions about getting treatment for hepC.

 Hepatitis C has a scary sound to it, but many people don’t know much about it.
-The “hepat-” prefix means liver, so any time you see it in a medical term you know that it is referring to that organ.
+The “hepat-” prefix means liver, so any time you see it in a medical term you know that it is referring to the liver in some way.
 The “-itis” suffix means inflammation.
 So “hepatitis” means inflammation of the liver.
 There are three common types of hepatitis: A, B, and C. Medical researchers have created vaccines for hepatitis A and B, but so far there is no vaccine for hepatitis C. That means our main defenses against hepC are preventing transmission in the first place, or treating it after infection.

 Is hepatitis C dangerous?

 Hepatitis C can be dangerous.
 Left untreated, it increases the risk of many diseases and conditions and can lead to serious liver damage.
-This is a serious concern, because you have to know that you have hepC to treat it.
-But many of the people currently infected with hepatitis C don’t know they have it.
+This is a serious concern, because you have to know that you have hepC inorder to seek treatment for it.
+And many of the people currently infected with hepatitis C don’t know they have it.
 When they first become infected, many people don’t have any symptoms.
 But that doesn’t mean that there won’t be dangers or complications down the line!
 It’s important to get tested for hepatitis C so that it can be caught and treated before it has done irreparable damage, like caused cirrhosis or liver cancer.

 It’s pretty common.
 The CDC estimates that between 2.4-3.9 million Americans are living with hepatitis C. Infection rates of hepatitis C have been going up every year, so that number may be higher.
 This means that around 1% of Americans have hepC.